-You’ll need enough room to safely install a wood stove.
-To safely install a small wood stove, you’ll need an area in your RV that is clear of clutter, and can be tiled with ceramic or metal.
-You’ll also need to install the ducts to the outside, in order to vent the stove.
+You’ll need enough room to install a wood stove safely.
+To safely install a small wood stove, you’ll need an area in your RV that is clear of clutter and can be tiled with ceramic or metal.
+You’ll also need to install the ducts to the outside, to vent the stove.

 #6 – Radiant Electrical Heating

 This involves heat strips installed in the flooring of the RV.
 Some high-end RV models come with this as standard equipment.
 However, this would be a costly and complex option to install yourself.